 "You lied!"
 Cherry said.
 "You tricked us.
 That had Angel blood on it."

 Alec stared at her.
 "What does that have to do with me?" he asked.
 "You killed Angels to get your hands on the Key.
 Maybe…Maybe it was…Cephas'."
 Alec bit his lip.
-He hadn't considered the possibility of Cephas being one of the dead, but he was the guardian of the Key.
+He hadn't considered the possibility of Cephas being one of the dead, but he was the guardian of the Key and the Gates.
 He wouldn't let it out of his sight.

 Akiel rested his hand on one shoulder.
-"He was fine."
+"No, he survived."

 Alec eyed him suspiciously.
-"He would have rather died that give that up."
+"He would have rather died than—"

 She glared at him and hissed something that Alec didn't quite catch under her breath before he screamed.